Last Updated on 14 January 2026 by Cycloscope

 How we compile our gear guides: during the almost 10 years of cycloscope.net our team personally tested dozens of similar pieces of gear.
 For what we can't test personally, we involve other people in the cycling community to give their feedback and opinion about gear they have used.
 Our decade-long experience in bicycle touring enables us to find the key cons and pros of every product we mention.

 The X12 is meant to offer all the features you’d want from a high-end chain, without the high-end price tag.
-It’s compatible with basically any drivetrain, unlike competitor chains that work best on their own drivetrains, which makes it a versatile choice for every rider.
-It also comes in a selection of colors, which include the beautiful Aurora colorway, as well as gold, silver and the BlackTech black model, which we had for testing.
+It’s compatible with virtually any drivetrain, unlike competitor chains that work best on their own drivetrains, making it a versatile choice for every rider.

 The X12 was the chain of choice for Thomas De Gendt’s win on the 8th stage of the 2022 Giro d’Italia, as well as Sebastian Fini’s win on the Danish XCO National Championships, which means it already has a reputation in the racing world.